 For more information about the study please contact the trial manager, Dr Marloes Franssen on bump@phc.ox.ac.uk or 0800 9150045

 You do not have to decide now, take time to think about it.
-Participants are eligible to begin participating in this study from around the 17th week of pregnancy up to the 23th week of pregnancy.
+Participants are eligible to begin participating in this study from around the 17th week of pregnancy.